silentE3/groupCapstone/README.md

 Note: For windows users, you may be prompted to allow the program to be executed.

+Note: Input values (the data that is coming in from the survey file) will automatically be scrubbed for extraneous white spaces where appropriate.

 Example command:
 ```
 ./grouper-windows-amd64.exe group